-We have set up and run Green Health routes in a whole range of different neighbourhoods.
+We have set up and run Green Health Routes in a whole range of different neighbourhoods.
 Here are some examples:

-Frithwood surgery, Gloucestershire (link is external) is a GP surgery near to Stroud.
-Healthcare practitioners from Frithwood Surgery have created greenspace and designed a health walk from the GP surgery through the village demonstrating the practice’s commitment to the health and wellbeing of their staff, patients and the local community.
-The GP and Practice Nurse and Frithwood Surgery, Gloucestershire, saw this as an opportunity to “engage with this community spirit and use our position as the clinical team to demonstrate the connection between green space and health" The inugaral walk included the all GP staff including the partners.
+Frithwood surgery, Gloucestershire is a GP surgery near to Stroud.
+Healthcare practitioners from Frithwood Surgery have designed a health walk from the GP surgery through the village demonstrating the practice’s commitment to the health and wellbeing of their staff, patients and the local community.
+The GP and Practice Nurse and Frithwood Surgery, Gloucestershire, saw this as an opportunity to “engage with this community spirit and use our position as the clinical team to demonstrate the connection between green space and health" The inugaral walk included all GP staff including the partners.